Skip to content

 # OR docker-compose --version

-If not, you can refer to Docker's Official Documentation.
+If not installed, you can refer to Docker's Official Documentation.

-For reference, visit the link to install the Docker and Docker-Compose.
+For reference, visit the link to install Docker and Docker-Compose.

-Download the OmniDeq installation package from AWS S3
+Step 1: Download the CHAI™ Installation Package from AWS S3

 tar -xvzf singlefile.tar.gz